Research & Benchmark Validation

 7 Specialized AI Models

-MyZenCheck employs a multi-model architecture where each AI agent specializes in different diagnostic aspects:
+MyZenCheck employs a multi-model architecture where each AI agent specializes in a different visual classification task.
+These are internal component benchmarks, while the published cross-platform benchmark remains 87.3% practitioner agreement across 881 validation scans:

-- A1: Tongue Detection - Validates presence and quality of tongue in image (Accuracy: 99.8%)
+- A1: Tongue Detection - Validates presence and quality of tongue in image (Internal component benchmark: 99.8%)

 Training Dataset